Strawberry Marshmallow: Anime

 A 12-episode Strawberry Marshmallow anime series produced by Daume and directed by Takuya Satō aired in Japan between July 14 and October 13, 2005 on the TBS Japanese television network.
-The anime series was licensed for English language distribution by Geneon, but due to the shutdown of their anime division, the series went out of print.
-The anime series was later re-licensed by Sentai Filmworks.
+A 4-minute special was also broadcast prior to the start of the series.
+The anime series was licensed for English language distribution by Geneon.
 Three original video animation (OVA) episodes were later released between February 23 and April 25, 2007.
-A two-episode OVA series titled Strawberry Marshmallow Encore was released between January 23 and March 25, 2009.
+A two-episode OVA series titled Ichigo Mashimaro Encore was released between January 23 and March 25, 2009.
+After going out of print due to the shutdown of Geneon's anime division, the series (including both OVAs) was later re-licensed by Sentai Filmworks.

 Audio CDs

-Five Strawberry Marshmallow drama CDs were released between July 22, 2005 and August 25, 2006 on the Frontier Works record label.
+Five Ichigo Mashimaro drama CDs were released between July 22, 2005 and August 25, 2006 on the Frontier Works record label.
 They use the same voice actresses as the anime.
-There have also been four character song singles (one for each girl except Nobue), two soundtrack albums for the original anime, and two soundtrack albums for the OVA.
+There have also been four character song singles (one for each girl except Nobue), two soundtrack albums for the original anime, multiple "Toy CDs," and two soundtrack albums for the OVA.

 Visual novel

 The visual novel, under the original title of Ichigo Mashimaro, was developed by ASCII Media Works for the PlayStation 2 based on the series under an all-ages CERO rating.
-The game was first released on August 11, 2005, and was re-released on March 8, 2007 under a 'The Best' budget price.
+The game was first released on August 11, 2005 and was re-released on March 8, 2007 at a lower price.
+Players take on the role of a college student, a childhood friend of Nobue who has come to visit.
+Over the course of a month, he gradually gets to know one of the girls and begins to go on dates with them.